It’s amazing the positive impact a closing door can have.

 And while the initial shock of “how is my student going to learn?” was scary, parents are now doing what they do best—solving problems, and finding opportunities for their children in a time of need.

-And many have been successful in their searches, finding new experiences - from learning tools to online tutoring - that are helping their kids thrive; environments they may have never explored had those school doors never closed.
+And many have been successful in their searches, finding new experiences - from learning tools to online private tutoring - that are helping their kids thrive; environments they may have never explored had those school doors never closed.

 On a deeper level, this pandemic keeps taking, and taking; closing more and more doors.
 There aren’t many people who haven’t had something taken from them through all of this; from personal freedoms, to health, to job security.